h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

  - Harass controller for glaive adepts
  - Warp Prism controller
  - Harass with the warp prism
- - Improve Worker control (instead of using distribute_workers)
  - Improve timings.
 Bot is falling about 20 ~ 30 secs behind in the opening
  - Improve pylon and buildings placement
  - Code a controller for sentries and make it use guardian shield and force fields